 GDPR, or General Data Protection Regulation, is a regulation protecting personal data of citizens of the European Union.
-Adopted in April 2016, it becomes enforceable on May 25, 2018.
-As the owner of a WordPress website, here’s what you need to know to prepare for the May 25 GDPR enforcement date.
+Adopted in April 2016, it became enforceable on May 25, 2018.
+As the owner of a WordPress website, here’s what you need to know to ensure you comply with GDPR laws.

 What does the GDPR do?